Association of Anaesthetists > Home > Education & events > Resident Doctors Conference 2025 > Anaesthesia history prize

 The £500 prize and an engraved medal will be awarded at the discretion of the judging panel, and the winner may be invited to present the paper at the Association Trainee Conference.
 Selected submitters may be invited to present their work at the History of Anaesthesia Society annual conference.
 Certificates of merit may also be awarded to other entries of high standard.

-The winning entry may be published on the Association website or in Anaesthesia News at the discretion of the Managing Editor.
+The winning entry may be published on the Association website or in Anaesthesia News at the discretion of the Editor.

 Previous winning essays include: